Meghan Markle & Prince Harry Reveal Which Feature Of His Parents’ Appearance Baby Archie Inherited

-Prince Harry and Meghan Markle have revealed which of his parents’ physical features Baby Archie inherited, and unfortunately it may subject the young lad to some degree of teasing when he gets older, People reports.
+Prince Harry and Meghan Markle have revealed which of his parents’ physical features Baby Archie inherited, and unfortunately it may subject the young lad to some degree of teasing when he gets older, People magazine reports.

 The Duke and Duchess of Sussex have been pretty protective of their baby, including trying to limit photographs of him to official Palace portrait sessions and such.
 That means that his appearance has been largely kept under wraps.
-However, at a recent public appearance, the couple revealed that Archie has inherited one aspect of the appearance of one of his parents: he has his father’s famous red hair.
+However, at a recent public event, the couple revealed that Archie has inherited one physical aspect of one of his parents: he has his father’s famous red hair.

 “You can see it in his eyebrows,” the couple said.

 The revelation came at the annual WellChild Awards, which honor sick children and their caregivers.
 There, the couple chatted with an 11-year-old girl, Milly Sutherland, and her mother, Angela.
-The mother-daughter duo, in what might be seen as something of a rather direct question (at least as regards traditional royal protocol), asked the couple if Archie had read hair.
+The mother-daughter duo, in what might be seen as something of a rather direct question (at least as regards traditional royal protocol), asked the couple if Archie had red hair.
 The young lady says that Meghan confirmed it for her.

 What’s more, Meghan said that, not unlike all babies of Archie’s age, he doesn’t have much hair on his head.